-Code of Conduct Review Continues
+Code of Conduct Review Process

-Code of Conduct Review
+Code of Conduct

-During Phase I, which began last school year, changes were initiated and new language was added outlining the connection of the Code of Conduct to the District’s commitment to Social Emotional Learning and to employing restorative practices.
+During Phase I, changes were initiated and new language was added outlining the connection of the Code of Conduct to the District’s commitment to Social Emotional Learning and to employing restorative practices.
 These additions align with the Mission, Vision and Values of PCSD.
 Other work completed during Phase I included a review of the Code of Conduct by Superintendent Pero’s Student Advisory Council and the beginning of the development of anti-slur language to be incorporated into the Code of Conduct and other policies.

-The District has engaged two partner agencies to support the committee’s work on the Code of Conduct review: Partners in Restorative Initiatives and The Children’s Institute (PIRI).
+The District engaged two partner agencies to support the committee’s work on the Code of Conduct review: Partners in Restorative Initiatives and The Children’s Institute (PIRI).
 These partners bring valuable expertise in restorative practices and Social Emotional Learning (SEL) to the review process.
-They will facilitate community circles at committee meetings and assist the Director of Student Services with facilitation and document development.
+They facilitate community circles at committee meetings and assist the Director of Student Services with facilitation and document development.